herculesinc/pg-dao/bin/README.md

     poolSize?   : number;  // optional, default 10
 }
 ```
-The returned Database object can be used further to establish a connection to the database.
+The returned Database object can be used further to establish a connection session to the database.
 Creation of the database object does not establish a database connection but rather allocates a pool to hold connections to the database specified by the settings object.

 Calling `db()` method multiple times with the same settings will return the same Database object.
 However, if different settings are supplied, different connection pools will be created.